A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Introduction

 \subsection{The HATNet Survey}

-To address these topics we use data from HATNet to conduct a variability survey of K and M dwarfs.
+To address these topics we use data from the Hungarian-made Automated Telescope Network \citep[HATNet;][]{Bakos.04} and the Wise-HAT project \citep[WHAT;][]{Shporer.09} to conduct a variability survey of K and M dwarfs.
 The on-going HATNet project is a wide-field search for transiting extrasolar planets (TEPs) orbiting relatively bright stars.
-The project employs a network of 7 robotic telescopes (4 in Arizona at Fred Lawrence Whipple Observatory, 2 in Hawaii on the roof of the Sub-Millimeter Array at Mauna Kea Observatory, and 1 in Israel at Wise Observatory; the latter is referred to as WHAT, see \citealp{Shporer.09}) which have been used to obtain some $\sim 700,000$ images covering approximately $10\%$ of the sky.
-The survey has generated light curves for approximately 2.5 million stars, from which $\sim 900$ candidate TEPs have been identified.
-To date, the survey has announced the discovery of 12 TEPs, including HAT-P-11b \citep{Bakos.09}, a Super-Neptune ($0.08~M_{J}$) planet that is the smallest found so far by a ground-based transit survey.
+To date, the survey has announced the discovery of 26 TEPs, including HAT-P-11b \citep{Bakos.09}, one of only a handful of known transiting Super-Neptune planets.
 While the primary focus of the HATNet project has been the discovery of TEPs, some results not related to planets have also been presented.
-This includes the discovery and analysis of a low-mass M dwarf in a single-lined eclipsing binary (EB) system \citep{Beatty.07}, searches for variable stars in two HATNet/WHAT fields \citep{Hartman.04, Shporer.07}.
+This includes studies of low-mass stars in single-lined eclipsing binary systems \citep{Beatty.07, Fernandez.09}, as well as searches for variable stars \citep{Hartman.04, Shporer.07}.